 When looking for a loan, be sure to get more than one loan quote to get the best interest rate and loan terms for your mortgage.
 Different banks and companies will offer different loan origination fees and by shopping around you can often times save yourself a lot of money.
 Be sure to also check your loan officers website for testimonials and information.
 A good loan officer will offer you many online resources and tools.
 Before you lock in your rate, be sure to check the daily rate with the rate your loan officer gives you to ensure you are getting the lowest rate possible.
 Interest rates will determine how much a mortgage will cost each month and come in fixed or adjustable terms.
 Mortgage lengths can range from 15 years to 30 years with some loan providers now offering 40 year mortgages as well.
 The longer the repayment term, the lower the payments will be.
 However, the interest accrued will also be higher on a longer loan.

 There is an art to making an offer on a home.
 Typically, sellers place their home’s value a little higher than their desired price.
 A buyer will send in a lower bid, in a reasonable range, and the seller will counter with an offer somewhere in the middle.
-Appliances might also be negotiable if you are willing to up your offer a bit.
-Your REALTOR® will be watching for signs of problems in the home and will make suggestions to you regarding the offer.
-Listen to them closely as this is their business and they do it every day.
-The average buyer only buys a home once every 7 years or so.
-An experienced REALTOR® will be able to help you negotiate a lower price that sometimes includes concessions or closing costs.
-Their job is to protect you in the contract.
+We will be watching for signs of problems in the home and will make suggestions to you regarding the offer.
+Listen closely and be sure to ask questions, as your offer is an important part of buying a home.
+You want to make sure all of your bases are covered.
+That’s where having us as your Buyer’s Agent is most valuable so your rights and interests are protected.
+With our experience on your side, we will be able to help you negotiate a lower price that sometimes includes concessions or closing costs and avoid homes that have problems.
+Our job is to protect YOU in the contract.

 Escrow and Closing Costs

 Before the home is legally transferred to you, the closing process must occur.
 During this phase, you will sign all of the mortgage documents, pay closing costs, and sign various other legal documents.
-Once all of the papers are signed, the keys to your new home are yours!
+We will be there to help you through it all.
+Once all of the papers are signed and monies are transferred, the keys to your new home are yours!
 The only thing left to do is move into your humble abode.
 This may occur immediately after the closing or at the date set in the closing documents.